cessda/cessda.guidelines.public/sml/CESSDA_Software_Maturity_Levels.md

 ### Purpose

-This document is based on an extract from CESSDA Technical Architecture v1.0, May 2016 (the latest version of the latter can be found at \[5\]).
-It was created so that readers interested in CESSDA's Software Maturity Levels (SMLs) can find out more, without having to browse through the entire Technical Architecture document.
+This document was created so that readers interested in CESSDA's Software Maturity Levels (SMLs) can find out more about the various attributes, levels and expectations that underpin them.

 Usability is not only a political imperative of European Research Infrastructure Consortiums' need to maximise their return on investment,